leticiafossato/ironhack-projects/Project 4 - Diamonds/README.md

 ## Process
 - Import the dataframe;
 - Create a first baseline predicting the price using the mean;
-- Start to Explore Data Analysis and Clean the Data;
+- Start to Explore and Clean the Data;